-Every year, Afrikaburn has a theme; in 2018, the theme is "Working Title".
+Every year, Afrikaburn has a theme; in 2019, the theme is Ephemerality, the concept of things being transitory, existing only briefly.
 The desert experience was never meant to be easy, or a holiday.
 This gathering requires every citizen of Tankwa Town pitches up and pitches in.
 In order to celebrate the values that the festival has carried throughout its history; here are some of the ways that one can use to represent this theme:

 • The way you dress – Be unique and playful in the way you dress.
 You could use this chance to wear ‘that thing’ that you’re afraid to wear in public.